 A variety of factors may cause the price of our stock to be volatile.
-In recent years, the stock market in general, and the market for shares of high-technology companies in particular, including ours, have experienced extreme price fluctuations, which have often been unrelated to the operating performance of affected companies.
-During the three-year period ended December 31, 2016 the price of our common stock has ranged from \$14.43 to \$9.14.
-The price of our stock may be more volatile than the stock of other companies due to, among other factors, the unpredictable and seasonal nature of the semiconductor industry, our significant customer concentration, intense competition in the test handler industry, our limited backlog and our relatively low daily stock trading volume.
+The stock market in general, and the market for shares of high-technology companies in particular, including ours, have experienced extreme price fluctuations, which have often been unrelated to the operating performance of affected companies.
+During the three-year period ended December 30, 2017, the price of our common stock has ranged from \$26.17 to \$9.14.
+The price of our stock may be more volatile than the stock of other companies due to, among other factors, the unpredictable, volatile and seasonal nature of the semiconductor industry, our significant customer concentration, intense competition in the test handler industry, our limited backlog and our relatively low daily stock trading volume.
 The market price of our common stock is likely to continue to fluctuate significantly in the future, including fluctuations related and unrelated to our performance.